Panzy-18/dna_benchmark/README.md

 ## Overview

 This repo contains 6 DNA task and scripts for quick experiment.
+See full details in [manuscript.md]<./manuscript.md>

 **Note:** We strongly recommend that you browse the overall structure of our code at first.
 If you have any question, feel free to contact us.